ChameleonCoder1/Getting-Dressed-Permutations-in-Python/README.md

 		= 5 + 20 + 60 + 120 + 120
 		=325

+This means that there are 325 different ways to put on your attire, regardless of whether it's acceptable by the rules or not.

 Appended to each of these permutations is the number "6", which indicates "leave" as explained above.
-The program run_program.py reads in the permutations (space_separated_permutations.csv) and prints the solutions using functions from getting_dressed.py.
+The program run_program.py reads in the permutations (space_separated_permutations.csv) and prints the successful ways to get dressed after filtering out ways that the rules don't allow (which are defined as functions in getting_dressed.py).
 Running this program is straightforward:

 python run_program.py